Sven-Kunze/sven-kunze.github.io/_pages/publications.md

 ## Work in Progress

+What drives agricultural land use change in Eurasia? (with Raushan Bokusheva).

 Sectoral Flood Impacts in Europe - Insights from a new Spatial Sectoral GDP Dataset (with Aurélien Saussay and Leonie Wenz).

-Climate Change Impacts on Russian Agriculture (with Raushan Bokusheva and Ariel Ortiz-Bobea).

 Choosing the right spot?
 Natural Disaster Risk Exposure of Colonial Settlers.